Take inspiration from these tips and suggestions shared by A.D.V.I.C.E. members.

-A.D.V.I.C.E. was set up to share wellbeing information.
+A.D.V.I.C.E. was set up to share health and wellbeing information for workers in the transport and construction industries.
 Its members are CIRAS, Amey, Colas Rail UK, Dyer & Butler, Ganymede Solutions, McGinley Support Services, Midland Metro Alliance, Network Rail, Redstone Rail, Reflex Vehicle Hire, RSS Infrastructure, Transport for Wales, Van-Elle and Vital Human Resources.

 If 24-hour news and social media updates are making you worried, limit the time you spend watching, reading or listening to pandemic coverage to once or twice a day, or less.
 Only get information from a credible source you can trust – such as Gov.uk or Nhs.uk and fact-check information from newsfeeds, social media or other people.